Still prefer a rear

-I still am very fond of the Carrera 4S which have been driven not too long ago.
+I still am very fond of the Carrera 4S which I drove not too long ago.
 The optional Sports Exhaust System is to die for but a package as a whole not really.
 Well the reason for that is that it has all-wheel-drive capability over a standard one that only drives the rear wheels.
-Despite being rear biased which can be felt during aggressive turn-ins but there isn't snow in Malaysia so I do not see the point when the standard Carrera already is having plenty of grip.
+Despite being rear biased which can be felt during aggressive turn-ins but there isn't snow in Malaysia so I do not see the point when the standard Carrera already has plenty of grip.
 What I think of the 4S is that it only burns more fuel and makes the 911 less engaging.

 My favourite settings for the 4S is to put it in Sports, switch PASM to normal and leave Sport Exhaust on.
 In spite of how linear this flat-6 delivers power, the feeling of acceleration can be brutal.. something I did not notice when in control.
 Its PDK box did very well on the up shifts but downshifting could still be faster.
 As for the exhausts, they might not sound loud in the cabin but on the outside, they are.
 Not Lamborghini or Ferrari loud but not far behind which explained why cars that were road hogging made way for the Carrera.

 Other things that are worth mentioning, this one has Porsche crest embossed on its headrests, Alcantara roof lining, Carrera 4S embossed on the lid of the storage bin, Carrara white instrument dials and centre console painted in black.
 Those are nice to have but merely cosmetic changes which don't make the car any better.
 It's also got PCM 3.0 and sound package plus but music doesn't sound good on it.
 What's really worth noting are the sports seats plus which are more comfortable than standard ones, especially in the shoulder area.
 And oh the adaptive bi-xenon headlamps work a treat at night.